Interview with Joe Shuttleworth

 Description

-Joe Shuttleworth was born and raised in Brisbane but also spent a lot of time with family in the Melbourne area.
-He volunteered for aircrew and soon began training as a gunner.
+Joe Shuttleworth was born and raised in Brisbane but spent a lot of time with family in the Melbourne area.
+He volunteered for aircrew and began training as a gunner.
 After initial training he sailed to the United States and on to the UK.
-While at operational training unit at RAF Bruntingthorpe he went to the local village where a chance encounter led to meeting his future wife who he married in 1943.
+While at operational training unit at RAF Bruntingthorpe he went to the local village where a chance encounter led to meeting his future wife, who he married in 1943.
 He was posted to 50 Squadron as an air gunner and was based at RAF Skellingthorpe.
-On his twenty fifth operation which was to Berlin he experienced a sudden flash and a searing pain.
+On his 25th operation, which was to Berlin, he experienced a sudden flash and a searing pain.
 One of the crew managed to pull him out of the turret.
 He was taken to hospital at RAF Rauceby where he lost his eye.
 The rest of his crew continued to fly but they were all killed in a later operation.
 Joe returned to Australia where his wife joined him a year later.
 He remembers his time with Bomber Command as a wonderful experience which led him to see the world.
 After the war Joe never left Australia again.

 Creator